searchhub/preDict/README.md

 * [A closer look into the spell correction problem — Part 2 — introducing preDict](https://medium.com/@searchhub.io/a-closer-look-into-the-spell-correction-problem-part-2-introducing-predict-8993ecab7226)
 ---

+### Edit Distance

-Spell correction fuzzy search library based on [SymSpell](https://github.com/wolfgarbe/symspell) with a few customizations and optimization:
+preDict is based on the spell correction fuzzy search library [SymSpell](https://github.com/wolfgarbe/symspell) with a few customizations and optimization:

-The fundament is the Symmetric Delete spelling correction algorithm which reduces the complexity of edit candidate generation and dictionary lookup for a given edit distance.
+* The fundamental beauty for SymSpell is the Symmetric Delete spelling correction algorithm which reduces the complexity of edit candidate generation and dictionary lookup for a given edit distance.
 It is six orders of magnitude faster (than the standard approach with deletes + transposes + replaces + inserts) and language independent.

-Additionally only deletes are required, no transposes + replaces + inserts.
+* Additionally only deletes are required, no transposes + replaces + inserts.
 Transposes + replaces + inserts of the input phrase are transformed into deletes of the dictionary term.
 Replaces and inserts are expensive and language dependent: e.g. Chinese has 70,000 Unicode Han characters!

+### preDict customizations

-The main goal was to increase accuracy by adding:
+Our main goal was to increase accuracy whilst maintaining the increabible speed by adding:

-* weighted Damerau-Levenshtein edit distance: each operation (delete, insert, swap, replace) can have another influence on the edit distance
+* We replaced the Damerau-Levenshtein implementation with a weighted Damerau-Levenshtein implementation: where each operation (delete, insert, swap, replace) can have different edit weights.
-* added some customizing "hooks" that are used to:
-  * add several proximities algorithms (Eudex, Jaro-Winkler, dice coefficient) that are applied for the top-k results.
-The results are then reordered based on a combined proximity
+* We added some customizing "hooks" that are used to rerank the top-k results (candidate list).
+The results are then reordered based on a combined proximity :
+  * added a phonetic proximity algorithm (Eudex)
+  * added a prefix proximity algorithm (Jaro-Winkler)
+  * added a fragment proximity algorithm (dice coefficient)
   * added keyboard-distance to get a dynamic replacement weight (since letters close to each other are more likely to be replaced)
   * do some query normalization before search